9 Easy Ways to Fix "There Was an Error Connecting to the Apple ID Server"

 Update your iOS/macOS to the latest version that is compatible with your iPhone/Mac.

-Check the Apple System Status Page
+5. Check Apple's System Status

 There is an occurrence that Apple may be running maintenance or there is network congestion.